 The number of anthropogenic chemicals now present in the environment is very high.
 Testing and regulating them all is a huge task, especially if relying on traditional test methods using in vivo toxicity studies.
 There is thus a pressing need to establish robust and reliable alternative test methods to more efficiently assess chemical substances to avoid harm to humans or the environment.
 For this to eventuate, however, we also require solid understanding of molecular mechanisms and causal toxicological pathways.

 The specialty section of Developmental and Reproductive Toxicology aims to promote modern toxicology to better test for, and predict, adverse health outcomes caused by early-life exposure to harmful chemicals.
 This includes a firm focus on characterizing mechanisms of effects and modes of action, from initial perturbation of biomolecules all the way to disease outcomes.

 The section covers contributions devoted (but not limited) to:

-• Investigating how exposures of the parents prior to conception may contribute to effects in the offspring, e.g. male mediated developmental toxicity
+•Investigating how parental exposures prior to conception can cause disease in the offspring, e.g. germ cell-mediated developmental toxicity.

-• Toxicological studies investigating male and female fertility in adulthood, including the reversibility of effects
+•Investigating how chemical exposures can affect male and female fertility in adulthood, including the reversibility of effects.

-• The Study of the role of the placenta in developmental toxicity of chemicals
+•Describing the role of the placenta in developmental toxicity of chemicals, including sexual dimorphism.

-Developmental and Reproductive Toxicology welcomes submissions of the following article types: Brief Research Report, Correction, Data Report, Editorial, General Commentary, Hypothesis and Theory, Methods, Mini Review, Opinion, Original Research, Perspective, Policy Brief, Review, Specialty Grand Challenge, Systematic Review and Technology and Code.
+Developmental and Reproductive Toxicology welcomes submissions of the following article types: Brief Research Report, Correction, Data Report, Editorial, General Commentary, Hypothesis and Theory, Methods, Mini Review, Opinion, Original Research, Perspective, Policy Brief, Review, Systematic Review and Technology and Code.

 All manuscripts must be submitted directly to the section Developmental and Reproductive Toxicology, where they are peer-reviewed by the Associate and Review Editors of the specialty section.